bio-miga/miga/manual/part5/workflow.md

 * `report` (*req*): Raw text report including derived statistics, as well as *essential* genes missing or detected in multiple copies (for genomes) or copy counts (for metagenomes and viromes).
+* `alignments`: Generated for all genomes (non-multi types).
+It contains the best matching protein for each detected model aligned to the model.
 * `bac_report`: If present, this is the original report, and it indicates that a corrected report has been generated to accomodate particular features of the dataset.